-The condensed interim consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries, Abba, MFT, TLP its wholly-owned subsidiary Ananda Clinics Inc. ('Ananda'').
+The consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries, Abba, MFT, and TLP.

-The financial statements of subsidiaries are included in the condensed interim consolidated financial statements from the date that control commences until the date control ceases.
-The subsidiaries are controlled by the Company, as the Company is exposed, or has rights, to variable returns from its involvement with the subsidiaries and has the ability to affect those returns through its power over the subsidiaries by way of its ownership of all of the issued and outstanding common shares of the subsidiaries.
+The accounts of subsidiaries are included in the consolidated financial statements from the date that control commences until the date control ceases.
+Abba, MFT, and TLP are controlled by the Company, as the Company is exposed, or has rights, to variable returns from its involvement with Abba, MFT, and TLP and has the ability to affect those returns through its power over Abba, MFT and TLP by way of its ownership of all of the issued and outstanding common shares of each of the respective companies.

-The functional currency of the Company and its subsidiaries is the Canadian Dollar, which is the presentation currency of the condensed interim consolidated financial statements.
+The functional currency of the Company and its subsidiaries is the Canadian Dollar, which is also the presentation currency of the consolidated financial statements.